 Nutrition nuts love to sing the praises of the Mediterranean diet.

 While the Greeks might not have been considering RA when they first started cooking, the foods that they eat are beneficial to RA sufferers.
-Starring whole grains, fresh fruits and vegetables, fish, olive oil, and garlic, Mediterranean meals runneth over with omega-3 fatty acids.
+Starring whole grains, fresh fruits and vegetables, fish, olive oil, and garlic, Mediterranean meals are filled with omega-3 fatty acids.

-If you have ever slipped into a hot tub after a grueling workout, you understand the restorative power of hot water.
+If you’ve ever slipped into a hot tub after a grueling workout, you understand the restorative power of hot water.

 “Heat releases stiffness in the joints,” explains Dr. Goddard.
-In fact, research shows that soaking in hot springs benefits patients with arthritis.
+In fact, research shows that soaking in hot springs offers therapeutic benefits for those with arthritis.

 With a 90 percent chance of sunshine every day, Yuma is the sunniest spot in America.